rolandshoemaker/theca/README.md

 `theca` almost certainly contains bugs, I haven't had the time to write as many test cases as are really necessary to fully cover the codebase. if you find one, please submit a issue explaining how to trigger the bug, and if you're really awesome a test case that exposes it.

+## Author

+`theca` is written by roland shoemaker <rolandshoemaker@gmail.com>, this is my first foray into a Rust project and my first time diving back into a systems language since 2007 or excuse the messiness of some of the code.